GerSant/simhub-lumirank-display/readme.md

 		RX	-	TX (PIN 5)
 		GND	-	GND (PIN 1)
 ```
 - Stick the TTL down in the box somehwere.
 Hot glue is nice to attach it to the back of the Nextion screen.
+You can put the TTL outside of the case if you wish.
 - Put the lid on and attach with the m3x20mm screws.
 - Optional: Print out the sticker in the PDF file for an extra tenth in your lap times.